KrymmyEM/KryInk/README.md

 # ruint
-Mini paint on rust with useless egui
+Mini paint on rust with egui